statamic/docs/content/collections/fieldtypes/radio.md

   -
     name: options
     type: array
-    description: 'Sets of key/value pairs that define the values and labels of the radio options.'
+    description: 'Sets of key/value pairs define the values and labels of the radio options.'
 stage: 4
 id: 0b662f17-1cd1-4c64-a705-980a2ca5aab4
 ---